Glasses: Other claims

-The 17th-century claim by Francesco Redi that Salvino degli Armati of Florence invented eyeglasses in the 13th century has been exposed as erroneous.
+The 17th-century claim by Francesco Redi that Salvino degli Armati of Florence invented glasses in the 13th century has been exposed as erroneous.

-Marco Polo is mistakenly claimed to have encountered eyeglasses during his travels in China in the 13th century.
+Marco Polo is mistakenly claimed to have encountered glasses during his travels in China in the 13th century.
 However, no such evidence appears in his accounts.
-The earliest mentions of eyeglasses in China occur in the 15th century and those Chinese sources state that eyeglasses were imported.
+The earliest mentions of glasses in China occur in the 15th century and those Chinese sources state that glasses were imported.